fferegrino/MrPageRank/README.txt

  - Only the latest revision records are considered.
 This means that the bigger revision number for a specific Article is processed.
 The rest of the historical records are discarded.
  - The out-links list contains only unique keys (Articles).
 This means that a "Referenced" article page can not be voted twice or more times by a single "Parent" Article page.
  - An article can reference itself.
 The same rule about "multiple" voting applies for these cases.
  - There can be Articles with no references to them.
-These articles recieve a default PageRank of 0.15
+These articles receive a default PageRank of 0.15

 For more details, check the following section!